📅 Last Updated: March 13, 2026 | New startups added weekly

 Artificial Intelligence in Cold Calling

 AI is transforming cold calling from script reading to intelligent, data-driven conversations.
-These cold calling statistics show how leading sales teams leverage artificial intelligence to improve their cold calling performance.
+These cold calling statistics show how leading sales teams leverage AI to improve outreach performance and convert more prospects.

 39. High-Performers 4.9x More Likely to Use AI